SergeSerb2/gui-chatgpt-retrieval/README.md

 python gui.py

 2. Fill in the required fields (OpenAI API Key, Bearer Token, and Pinecone-specific environment variables) in the GUI.
 3. Select the folder where your documents are stored.
+(Files supported range from .txt, .pdf, .doc/.docx, .xlsx, .csv, and many code files as well)
 4. Click the "Submit" button.

 Please note that if the index hasn't been created yet, an error is likely to occur.
 Simply rerun the program once the index is created, and no issues should persist.
 Once the server is running, you can access it at `localhost:3333`.